architest/git-example/git-commands.md

 git push https://github.com/architest/git-example master
 ```

-4. '**origin**' is an alias for server repository (if we started by cloning a repo), so the former instruction can be abbreviated as:
+4. '**origin**' is an alias for the remote server repository (if we started by _cloning_ a repo), so the former instruction can be abbreviated as:
 ```
 git push origin master
 ```

-5. The same, but the `-u` option tell Git to remember the parameters, so afterwards we only need to write `git push`
+5. The same, but the `-u` option tell Git to remember the parameters, so afterwards we only need to write `git push` (some conditions may apply)
 ```
 git push -u origin master
 ```